quark-zju/homecad/README.md

 Hair dryer holder
 </summary>

-Similar to[mixicz's "Dyson supersonic hair dryer wall holder"](https://www.thingiverse.com/thing:2805650), but designed to attach to [the Command Strip mounting plate I designed](https://github.com/quark-zju/homecad/blob/master/src/command_strip_plate.py).
+Similar to [mixicz's "Dyson supersonic hair dryer wall holder"](https://www.thingiverse.com/thing:2805650), but designed to attach to [the Command Strip mounting plate I designed](https://github.com/quark-zju/homecad/blob/master/src/command_strip_plate.py).

 The size is measured to match a Laifen Swift.
 If you need a different size, just edit the variables.